 The importance of quality in metal products cannot be understated.
 Sure, certain applications require higher quality than others, but what's important is to know your supplier can provide the material you need at the quality your project requires.

-Some industries require their materials meet international quality standards.
+Some industries require their materials to meet international quality standards.
 RoHS compliance means restricting materials that are hazardous to the environment and known to pollute landfills.
 Alternatively, DFARS compliance is required for specialty metals that will be used by the U.S. Department of Defense.

 5. Reliable Sourcing